brillout/goldpage/docs/csr-and-ssr-explained.template.md

 need to be able to crawl your pages in order to show them in their search results.

 > :information_source:
-> Google is capable of executing JavaScript and discover content rendered to the DOM.
+> Google executes your pages' JavaScript and is able to discover content rendered to the DOM.
 > But it has limitations which we discuss at
 > [Client-side Rendering (CSR) VS Server-side Rendering (SSR) - Search Engines](/docs/csr-vs-ssr.md#search-engines).

-Social sites (Facebook, Twitter, etc.) need to be able to crawl your pages when showing a preview of your pages when someone shares your website.
+Social sites (Facebook, Twitter, etc.) need to be able to crawl your pages to be able to show a correct preview of your pages when someone shares your website.

 > :information_source:
 > Goldpage allows you to render your page's meta data to HTML without doing SSR.